dmachard/extensiveautomation-appclient/README.md

 --------------------------------------------------------------------

 By default, the client is configured to be used with a reverse proxy.
-It's possible to change that by update the `File\settings.ini` as follow:
+It's possible to change that by updating the `File\settings.ini` as follow:

         [Server]
         data-ssl=False
         port-data=8082
         port-api=8081
         rest-path=/

+/!\ Be careful, do not provide the tcp port on the address bar of the client during the connection.
+If the tcp port is present like that `:8081` then the application automatically reconfigure the client in reverse proxy mode.